Self-hosting a node

 tabbify-supervisor

-Add --device /dev/kvm (with the :fc image) for Firecracker, or mount /var/run/docker.sock plus --network host for Docker apps.
-Point at a non-default coordinator with -e TABBIFY_MESH_COORDINATOR=http://host:8888; name it with -e SUPERVISOR_NAME=edge-fra-1.
+The -e TABBIFY_JOIN_TOKEN is required (admin → your network → Add a node) — without it the coordinator rejects the node (401); add -e TABBIFY_MESH_RELAY_ONLY=true behind NAT.
+Add --device /dev/kvm (with the :fc image) to advertise the firecracker tag and run microVMs, or mount /var/run/docker.sock plus --network host to advertise docker and build images.
+The coordinator is baked into the image, so there's nothing to point at; name the node with -e SUPERVISOR_NAME=edge-fra-1.
 The tbf-state volume holds the mesh identity (mesh-identity.json), so a restart re-claims the same ULA.
 Drop the volume and the node rejoins as a fresh peer.

-Prefer a declarative manifest? tcli node up -f node.toml renders the docker run from a node.toml ([backend] restart, [capabilities] firecracker/docker, [mesh] coordinator, [resources] cpus/memory_mb); add --dry-run to print the command without launching.
+Prefer a declarative manifest? tcli node up -f node.toml renders the docker run from a node.toml ([backend] restart, [capabilities] firecracker/docker, [resources] cpus/memory_mb); add --dry-run to print the command without launching.

 Verify and operate